sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 ---
-title: Execution Environments - Getting started and building complex execution environments (EEs) using ansible-builder 3
+title: Execution Environments - From Zero to Hero.
+An in-depth explanation.
 author: Steffen Scheib
 ---

 ## Preface

 To understand why execution environments (EEs) are such a crucial part of modern Ansible we need to briefly look into the past.
-To a time where there were no EEs, but *something* else to accomodate for certain situations.
+To a time where there were no EEs, but *something* else to accommodate for certain situations.

 In the following brief look into the past, I'll cover only the basics.
 For experienced Ansible users which are aware of Ansible's history this chapter is most likely useless - feel free to skip to the next chapter :slightly_smiling_face:.